Sparse is Enough in Fine-tuning Pre-trained Large Language Models: Methodology

 \subsection{SIFT: Sparse Increment Fine-Tuning}

-We define the fine-tuned parameters as the sum of the pre-trained parameters and an increment, $x_{ft}=x_{pt}+\Delta x.$ Updating only a portion of the components means that $\Delta x$ is a sparse matrix, hence we name this update method Sparse Increment Fine-Tuning (SIFT).
-Below, we will explain that due to the special gradient properties of the pre-trained model, $\Delta x$ can ensure sufficient descent of the loss.

-The idea of only updating partial components of the parameters is similar to the subspace method for non-linear optimization \cite{CSIAM-AM-2-585}.
-In SIFT, we aim to update only the components with the top x\% absolute values of the gradient, so the update direction will be in a subspace spanned by these components’ dimensions.
-We adopt the same definition as in \cite{CSIAM-AM-2-585}, where $g_k^i$ is denoted as the $i^{th}$ component of the gradient $g_k$.
-Sorted in descending order of absolute value, the top x\% components are selected, that is:
+We define the fine-tuned parameters as the sum of pre-trained parameters and an increment, $x_{ft}=x_{pt}+\Delta x.$ Updating only a portion of the components means that $\Delta x$ is a sparse matrix, hence we name this update method Sparse Increment Fine-Tuning (SIFT).
+Below, we will explain that due to the quasi-sparse gradient property of the pre-trained model, $\Delta x$ can ensure sufficient descent of the loss. \\ The idea of only updating partial components of the parameters is similar to the subspace method for non-linear optimization \cite{CSIAM-AM-2-585}.
+In SIFT, we aim to update only components with the top x\% absolute values of the gradient, so the update direction will be in a subspace spanned by these components’ dimensions.
+We adopt the definition in \cite{CSIAM-AM-2-585}, where $g_k^i$ is denoted as the $i^{th}$ component of gradient $g_k$.
+Sorted in descending order of absolute value, the top x\% components are selected: